sajjadkarimi/typeorm-lru-cache/README.md

 An in-memory lru cache for typeorm

-Badically just a wrapper for [lru-cache](https://www.npmjs.com/package/lru-cache)
+Basically just a wrapper for [lru-cache](https://www.npmjs.com/package/lru-cache)

 ## Usage